tylertippens/tylertippens.github.io/_pages/about.md

+---
+permalink: /
+title: "Tyler Tippens - About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 About Me
 ======
 Hello!
 I am a doctoral candidate and graduate research assistant in the School of Earth and Atmospheric Sciences at the Georgia Institute of Technology in Atlanta, GA.